-ACP, its affiliates, employees and their families, trusts, estates, charitable organizations and retirement plans established by it may purchase or sell the same securities as are purchased or
+ACP, its affiliates, employees and their families, trusts, estates, charitable organizations and retirement plans established by it may purchase or sell the same securities as are purchased or sold for clients in accordance with its Code of Ethics policies and procedures.
+The personal securities transactions by advisory representatives and employees may raise potential conflicts of interest when they trade in a security that is:

-- owned by the client, or - Considered for purchase or sale for the client.
+owned by the client, or

+Considered for purchase or sale for the client.